Longyearbyen – Bergen

 The ship will make a brief stop in the town of Ålesund, known for its Art Nouveau architecture and picturesque position on a peninsula below Mount Aksla.
 We’ll offload any cargo here as well guests who are joining excursions.

-The magnificent Hjørundfjord stands some 5,570 feet high near Ålesund, cutting through the peaks of the Sunmøre Alps.
-Its picture-perfect position embedded in the Sunnmøre Alps means it is the area’s hidden gem that most other ships never see.
+Near to Ålesund, cutting through the peaks of the Sunnmøre Alps, some 1,700 metres high, is magnificent Hjørundfjord.
+Its picture-perfect position embedded in the Sunnmøre Alps means it is the area’s hidden gem and a secret from most other ships.

-Those who discover Hjørundfjord rank it as a serious contender for their favorite fjord in Norway.
+Those who do discover Hjørundfjord rank it as a serious contender for their favourite fjord in Norway.
 Its deep blue waters and verdant mountainsides seem perfectly proportionate and aligned, as if sculpted deliberately by nature’s artistry.

-We are fast approaching the last day of our cruise.
+We are fast approaching the last day of our voyage.
 While bittersweet, what better way to celebrate our Svalbard Express experience than a merry farewell dinner on our last night.
-It’ll also be a chance to look back at the many highlights of the journey we shared together.
+It’ll also be an opportunity to look back fondly at the many highlights of this journey we’ve all shared together.

 End of your cruise